 - Hang on until help arrives.
 Even when lions bring down a buffalo, it can take upwards of a half hour to finally kill it, due to its extremely thick hide.
 The buffalo herd will often return en masse to settle the score and retrieve its fallen comrade.

 All of these defensive tactics make buffalo a dangerous dinner for a pride of lions.
-For more articles on animal behavior, click on the the links on the next page.
+For more articles on animal behavior, click on the the links below.

 - African Wildlife Foundation.
 "Buffalo."
 (Nov.
 9, 2008) http://www.awf.org/content/wildlife/detail/buffalo

 - BBC.
 "Mammals Up-close: African Buffalo."
 (Nov.
 9, 2008) http://www.bbc.co.uk/nature/animals/mammals/up_close/buffalo_feature.shtml

 - Bennitt, Emily.
 "Okavango Buffalo Research: The Ecology of the African Buffalo (Syncerus caffer) in the Okavango Delta, Botswana."
 (Nov.
 9, 2008)http://www.okavango-buffalo-research.com/African%20Buffalo.htm